 How to Store Invisalign Aligners When Not In Use

 For your Invisalign aligners to work as intended, you need to be wearing them for as much of the day as possible.
 However, when you remove your retainers for meals, cleaning, or other activities that may require their removal, be sure to secure them in your Invisalign case, away from hot environments.

 When you receive your next set of Invisalign aligners, we recommend storing them in a cool place and in the packaging they arrive in.
 This can help minimize misplacing or confusing them with your old retainers.

-While it may seem like a lot laid out in this blog post, taking good care of your aligners each day takes minimal time.
+While it may seem like a lot laid out in this blog post, cleaning your Invisalign retainers each day takes minimal time.
 It’s much more beneficial to invest the time over each day of treatment than attempt intense deep cleans only once every so often.
 Proper care and cleaning of your Invisalign will ensure you maintain your oral health and achieve your ideal smile.

 I feel very fortunate to have found a profession as rewarding as the field of Orthodontics!
 For over 20 years, I have enjoyed creating custom, beautiful smiles for our family of patients all over the Northern Virginia area.
 You can even find some of our loyal patients across the country and abroad!